kgish/ruby-hal-server/README.md

 # Ruby-HAL-Server

-Example HAL Server based on Webmachine and ROAR.
+Example HAL Server based on Webmachine and ROAR, inspired by my visit to [Blendle](http://www.blendle.nl) one day.

 Provides a basic template for setting up a simple application combining  [webmachine](https://github.com/seancribbs/webmachine-ruby) and the Hypertext Application Language (HAL) for building real RESTful systems in Ruby.